 6) Remediation.
 In cases where the Division’s post-construction energy analysis determines that the energy efficiency is less than the required energy efficiency standard prescribed in this section, the Project Sponsor will be provided an opportunity to make improvements and enhancements to achieve the energy efficiency standard.
 The improvements or enhancements shall be made within 90 days of receiving written notice that they are required to meet the energy efficiency standard prescribed in this section, unless the Project Sponsor has received a time extension in writing from the Division.
 The Project Sponsor will be required to pay any additional costs associated with the additional consultant time, travel and/or testing that is necessary.

-G. Energy Efficiency Requirements – Acquisition/Rehabilitation
+12.1.7 Energy Efficiency Requirements – Acquisition/Rehabilitation

 1) Energy Efficiency Standard.
 The project must have an overall energy efficiency level that is equivalent to a minimum of 10% above the 2006 International Energy Conservation Code as determined by a REM-Rate analysis or an equivalent energy use analysis.
 When equipment or components are replaced during an acquisition / rehabilitation they should meet the Section 12, New Construction specifications for the item being replaced unless the energy analysis demonstrates it would not be cost-effective to do so.

 2) Pre-Rehabilitation Energy Analysis and Energy Audit.
 All projects must undergo a pre-rehabilitation energy analysis and energy audit.
 The pre-rehabilitation energy analysis will verify that planned improvements will meet Division requirements.
 The information required to complete the pre-rehabilitation energy analysis is in Appendix C-2, Acquisition Rehabilitation Required Energy Analysis Form.
-In addition, Project Sponsors undertaking acquisition/rehabilitation projects must provide a list of planned energy conservation expenses by component as part of the Capital Needs Assessment.

 The pre-construction energy analysis and energy audit must be completed immediately, upon notification of Tax Credit reservation.
 The pre-construction energy analysis and energy audit will give consideration to recent (less than five years old), appliance and mechanical systems installations.